 Brick edging on a lawn helps keep edges intact, minimising labour and adding a crisp finish.
 The bricks will also take on an appealing weathered look over time.
 Of course, the overall effect relies on the lawn itself looking good, so if your turf is looking a bit tired, try perking it up by weeding and reseeding in autumn.
+We’ve also tried and tested the best strimmers and the best cordless lawn mowers and have a range of in-depth, individual lawn mower reviews to help you keep your lawn neat and tidy througout the season.

 Follow our simple, step-by-step guide to edging your lawn with brick, below.